-The compensation committee of the board of directors has overall responsibility for establishing, implementing and monitoring the compensation structure, policies and programs of the Company.
-The committee oversees the design and implementation of strategic compensation programs for our executive officers and is responsible for assessing and approving the total compensation paid to the Company's chief executive officer and the chief executive officer's compensation recommendations for other executive officers and for determining whether the compensation paid under the Company's programs is fair, reasonable and competitive.
+The compensation committee of the board of directors has overall responsibility for establishing, implementing and monitoring the Company's compensation structure, policies and programs.
+The compensation committee oversees the design and implementation of strategic compensation programs for the Company's executive officers and is responsible for assessing and approving the total compensation paid to the Company's chief executive officer and his compensation recommendations for other executive officers and for determining whether the compensation paid under the Company's programs is fair, reasonable and competitive.
 The compensation committee's chairman regularly reports to the board of directors on compensation committee actions and recommendations.
 The Company's compensation committee has authority to retain (at the Company's expense) outside counsel, compensation consultants and other advisors to assist as needed.

-The individuals who served as the Company's chief executive officer and chief financial officer during fiscal year 2010, as well as the other individual included in the Summary Compensation Table below, are referred to individually, as an "executive," and collectively, as the "named executive officers."
+The individuals who served as the Company's chief executive and chief financial officers during fiscal year 2011, as well as the other individual included in the Summary Compensation Table below, are referred to individually, as an "executive," and collectively, as the "named executive officers."
 With respect to the named executive officers, this Compensation Discussion and Analysis identifies the Company's current compensation philosophy and objectives and describes the various methodologies, policies and practices for establishing and administering the compensation programs of the named executive officers.